 The U.S. Department of Agriculture announced the appointment of nine members to serve on the National Watermelon Promotion Board this week.
 The appointees will serve three-year terms from Jan.
 1, 2021, to Dec.
 31, 2023.

-CUCCAP 2: HARNESSING GENOMIC RESOURCES FOR DISEASE RESISTANCE AND MANAGEMENT IN CUCURBIT CROPS – BRINGING THE TOOLS TO THE FIELD is a grant funded by USDA-SCRI.
-The goals of the project are to: Develop novel advanced bioinformatic, pan-genome, and genetic mapping tools for cucurbits; Utilize genomic approaches to identify, map, and develop markers for resistances […]
+CucCAP 2: HARNESSING GENOMIC RESOURCES FOR DISEASE RESISTANCE AND MANAGEMENT IN CUCURBIT CROPS – BRINGING THE TOOLS TO THE FIELD is a grant funded by USDA-SCRI.
+The project start date is Sep 1, 2020 and the project end date is August 31, 2024.

-65 years after its debut, the “Charleston Gray” watermelon is back in the spotlight.
 In a long-term study, a research team led by ARS geneticist Amnon Levi at the U.S. Vegetable Laboratory collaborated with scientists at the Boyce Thompson Institute to unlock the genome of “Charleston Gray.”
-Read the article from USDA

 University of Georgia scientists are assisting in a study to find a cantaloupe variety with less netting on the rind in the hopes that the fruit will be less susceptible to the bacteria or pathogens that settle in the netting on the outside of the fruit.
 Read more about this USDA funded research on cantaloupes.